 You’ve likely heard about consuming electrolytes—potassium, sodium, magnesium and calcium help keep athletes adequately hydrated through intense workouts.
 But skincare brands are also tapping those minerals for topical moisture, too.
 Drunk Elephant F-Balm Electrolyte Waterfacial makes the case for hydrating electrolytes on your skin, not just in sports drinks.

-Basically, the theory is this: If electrolytes soak into your skin, water will be pulled in with them, according to Blair Murphy-Rose MD, a board-certified dermatologist at Medical Dermatology & Cosmetic Surgery in Manhattan.
+Basically, the theory is this: If electrolytes soak into your skin, water will be pulled in with them, according to Blair Murphy-Rose MD, a board-certified dermatologist at Laser & Skin Surgery Center of NY in Manhattan.
 That said, while electrolytes work in the body to increase hydration, scientific findings have been limited as to whether or not they work in skincare products in the same way.

 I can tell you, though, my dry, flaky skin has dramatically improved using Drunk Elephant’s miracle facial a couple times a week.
 Electrolytes, plus a bunch of other moisturizing ingredients, may just take your complexion from dull and dry to dewy.
 How quickly, you ask?
 For me, it’s literally overnight.
 Here’s everything you need to know.